Maximilian-Winter/Bite-Programming-Language/README.md

 # Modules

-**TODO:**

-Srsl modules encapsulate code similar to classes in C#.
+Bite modules encapsulate code and classes similar to namespaces in C#.
 You can import one module into another to access its declarations.

-# Importing System Types
+# Importing C# System Types.

-**TODO:**

-You can import system types into a module.
+You can import c# system types into a module.
 For example, to write to the console you can use the `CSharpInterface` object like so:

 ```
 module CSharpSystem;